lloydkevin/hugo-wd/content/post/2007-11-05-cakephp-ruby-rails-bias.md

                         As development slows down a big, the documentation will evolve.
 I'm gonna go out on a limb here and predict that by CakePHP 1.5, we should have some solid documentation out there.
 By version 2.0 we should have a book.</li> </ol>

                         It's important to note that when it comes to decisions like these, I am in no way loyal (Sorry guys).
 I usually vote for whatever is going to create less work for me.
-So far, CakePHP has been leading the forefront in &#8220;Making Less Work For Baz&#8221; so it's two thumbs up.
+So far, CakePHP has been leading the forefront in "Making Less Work For Baz" so it's two thumbs up.

  [1]: http://blog.clickablebliss.com/
  [2]: http://blog.clickablebliss.com/2005/12/27/php-vs-ruby-on-rails-part-3/